 The main thing to keep in mind when refinancing with not-so-great credit is that you’ll need to prove your trustworthiness as a borrower in a different way—one that doesn’t involve, or at least heavily rely on, your credit score.

-This might mean choosing a lender who doesn’t use credit scores to qualify its applicants (SoFi, for example, uses employment history, monthly cash flow, and pay stubs rather than your credit score for its “FICO-free” loans.)
+This might mean choosing a lender who doesn’t use credit scores to qualify its applicants.
 It also might mean bringing in another borrower who has a strong credit history, offering up alternative credit data like proof of past utility bill payments, monthly memberships, and more.

 Tips for Refinancing with a Low Credit Score

 If there’s no immediate need to refinance, you may want to consider improving your credit score before applying for your refinance.
 This will usually qualify you for a lower interest rate and mean fewer costs over the life of your new loan.

 To do this, start paying down your debts, starting with the highest-interest ones first.
 Settle any collections in your name and pull all three of your credit reports.
 If there’s an error on any of them, alert the reporting agency and ask for a correction.
 You should also avoid opening any new lines of credit or taking out a new loan or credit card if a refinance is on your radar.

 Here are some other strategies to refinance your home with bad credit:

 The government offers refinancing programs through the Federal Housing Administration (FHA), the Department of Agriculture (USDA), the Department of Housing and Urban Development (HUD), and the Department of Veterans Affairs (VA).
-All have less stringent qualifying standards (not to mention lower costs) than private lenders, and financial institutions offer.
-Many even have programs specifically for borrowers with low or poor credit scores (like HUD’s Home Affordable Refinance Program or FHA’s Streamline Refinance, for example).
+All may have less stringent qualifying standards (not to mention lower costs) than private lenders and financial institutions offer.
+Many even have programs specifically for borrowers with low or poor credit scores, like FHA’s Streamline Refinance.